 Rune pressed his lips together as he looked about the wall.

-“Looks like that do be the case kind sir.”
+“Looks like that to be the case, kind, sir.”

 Anodyne’s eye twitched as he looked at the wall, then turned back to Rune.
 Anodyne tried to slam his fist into Rune, but his fist was stopped by a barrier of light.
 There was the sound of cracking glass as layers of the light seemed to shed.
 But despite the layers removed, Rune stood smiling.

 “Oh ho, ho.
 That is not going to work, sir.
 You are nowhere near strong enough to touch me.”

 “Why am I surrounded by other deities that are far beyond my level of strength?”

 “Well, to be fair, there are at least twenty gods in the Eternaverse; what is the likely hood you can beat all of them up?”

 “I have literally met thousands of other deities.”
 Anodyne said as he felt something in his brain twinge.

 “I need this wall moved; move the wall.
 I need to be on the other side.”

 Rune walked up to the wall and slammed his fist into it.
 Small pieces of powder came back with his fist, but no visible damage was done to the wall.